 This paper is concerned with using multivariate binary observations to estimate the proportions of unobserved classes with scientiﬁc meanings.
-We focus on the setting where additional information about sample similarities is available and represented by a rooted binary weighted tree.
-Leaves in the given tree represent groups of observations with shorter distances between them indicating higher similarity.
-We propose a novel data integrative extension to classical latent class models (LCMs) with tree-structured shrinkage that enables 1) borrowing of information across leaf nodes, 2) data-driven groupings of observations with distinct vectors of class proportions, and 3) individual-level probabilistic class assignment given the observed multivariate binary measurements.
+We focus on the setting where additional information about sample similarities is available and represented by a rooted weighted tree.
+Every leaf in the given tree contains multiple independent samples.
+Shorter distances over the tree between the leaves indicate higher similarity.
+We propose a novel data integrative extension to classical latent class models (LCMs) with tree-structured shrinkage.
+The proposed approach enables 1) borrowing of information across leaves, 2) estimating data-driven leaf groups with distinct vectors of class proportions, and 3) individual-level probabilistic class assignment given the observed multivariate binary measurements.
 We derive and implement a scalable posterior inference algorithm in a variational Bayes framework.
-Extensive simulations show more accurate estimation of class proportions than alternatives based on suboptimal use of the additional sample similarity information.
-We demonstrate the method by using mobile genetic elements to estimate the proportions of unobserved zoonotic E. coli isolates mapped over a phylogenetic tree which summarizes core-genome similarities.
-Model limitations and extensions are also discussed.
+Extensive simulations show more accurate estimation of class proportions than alternatives that suboptimally use the additional sample similarity information.
+A zoonotic infectious disease application is used to illustrate the proposed approach.
+The paper concludes by a brief discussion on model limitations and extensions.

 Keywords Gaussian Diffusion; Latent Class Models; Phylogenetic Tree; Zoonotic Infectious Diseases; Spike-and-Slab Prior; Variational Bayes.